nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ***PropertyDetails***

-A dictionary containing the object's properties for that particular toggle-state.
+A dictionary containing the objects properties for that particular toggle-state.

 | Key             | Value           |
 | :-------------- |:--------------  |